Entrepreneur building at the intersection of energy, AI, and the physical world.

 The books that shaped how I think about building, energy, and the future.

 I read constantly about energy systems, technology, and leadership.
-Click any title to find it on Amazon.
+Click any title to look it up on Goodreads.

 01